UW-INFO442-SP24/ui-unicorns/README.md

 - **Find Help:** The website provides a map-based search function to locate nearby shelters, medical care, food banks, and other critical support services.
 Users can find the resources they need, exactly when they need them.
 - **Identify Abuse:** This section provides educational resources about domestic violence.
 Users can explore statistics, expert insights, and survivor stories to gain knowledge about the issue and recognize the signs of abuse.
 - **Connect:** The website offers a search function for confidential online support groups in Seattle.
 Users can connect with others who understand their situation and build a network of strength and empathy.
-- **Share Your Story (Optional):** While complete anonymity is respected, the platform offers a safe space for users to share their story (if they choose) and inspire hope in others.
+- **Share Your Story (Optional):** While complete anonymity is respected, the platform offers a safe space for users to share their stories (if they choose) and inspire hope in others.
-- **Exit Button:** A discreet exit button is availible on the home page, allowing users to safely exit the website if they're in a situation where accessing this resource could put them at risk.
+- **Exit Button:** A discreet exit button is available on the home page, allowing users to safely exit the website if they're in a situation where accessing this resource could put them at risk.

 ## Group Members